 Receiving an Invoice

-So you've received an Invoice and you're ready to make payment?
+So you received an invoice, and you're ready to make payment?
 Easy peasy!
 If you receive an Invoice that requires payment, we'll let you know through your Expensify Inbox:

 Exporting your Invoices to an Accounting Integration

-At the moment, this is only available through the NetSuite integration, but we'll be rolling this out across our other integrations shortly, so watch this space!
+At the moment, this is only available through the NetSuite and QuickBook Online integrations at the moment.
+We'll be rolling this out across our other integrations shortly, so watch this space!